Skip to main content

 Labs for PFAS Analysis in Drinking Water

-OHA recommends public water systems that are interested in testing for PFAS in their drinking water use a lab that is accredited by the Oregon Environmental Laboratory Accreditation Program (ORELAP).
+Public water systems that are interested in testing for PFAS in their drinking water should use a lab that is accredited by the Oregon Environmental Laboratory Accreditation Program (ORELAP) and analyze the sample using EPA method 533 or 537.1.
 See below for a list of ORELAP-accredited labs for the analysis of PFAS in drinking water:

 For more information: